 |

-Mark Wilcken | Lead Editor
+Mark Wilcken | Supervising Editor

-WEBSITE Mark is an award-winning independent producer with over 25 credits to his name.
+IMDB Mark is an award-winning independent producer with over 25 credits to his name.
 Since his first documentary "Play On," Mark has cultivated his skills to encompass all aspects of production, from writing and directing to cinematography and editing.
 Included among the 20 awards Mark has received over the years are three Regional Emmys for Writing, Editing, and Cultural Documentary for his piece, “Clean Lines, Open Spaces."
 He holds a B.A. in English Literature and an M.A. in Film Production and currently resides in Southern California, where he produces documentaries for national distribution, new media/online content, and corporate projects. |

-Scott Arundale | Editor | Short Doc
+Scott Arundale | Supervising Editor

 IMDB Scott Arundale is an Associate Professor at Dodge College of Film and Media Arts with over 20 years of experience as an editor and producer of film entertainment.
-Scott edited a documentary short entitled “Catholic School,” which was selected for the Sundance Film Festival.
-Recent credits include “John F. Kennedy at 100” and “Camp Pendleton 75th Year Celebration.”
-He is currently editing “Not One More Day,” which chronicles the opiate abuse epidemic in the United States. |
+Arundale has produced three feature films.
+The first, Ambush Of Ghosts, starring Anne Heche, Genevieve Bujold, and Stephen Dorff which won an award at the Sundance Film Festival for Best Cinematography in 1993.
+The second was one of the first feature films to be shot entirely on DV before transferring to 35mm and is entitled The Gold Cup, written and directed by Lucas Reiner.
+The next film is Lucky Bastard, which played at Outfest 2009 and was written and directed by Everett Lewis.
+A documentary he edited, Catholic School, screened at Sundance in 1998 and won an award at the San Francisco Film Festival and aired on A & E. Recent credits include “John F. Kennedy at 100” and “Camp Pendleton 75th Year Celebration.”
+He is currently editing “Not One More Day,” which chronicles the opiate abuse epidemic in the United States, and cutting documentaries such as “Next Survivors” and “26 Seconds.” |